Arya4930/Rocket-Telementary-Extractor/README.md

 # Rocket Telemetry Extractor

-### Currently works only for Starship, support for Falcon-9 and other rockets in progress
+### Currently works only for Starship.
+Support for Falcon-9 and other rockets in progress

 This project leverages the Azure Vision API to extract text from video frames, achieving a high accuracy of ~99.4%.
 However, due to the frame-by-frame analysis, the processing time can be significant (~2.5 hours for analyzing a 1-hour video).